pointstablecoin/point/doc/build-osx.md

 Other commands:
 -------

-    ./merged -daemon # to start The Merge daemon.
+    ./merged -daemon # to start The Point daemon.
     ./merge-cli --help  # for a list of command-line options.
     ./merge-cli help    # When the daemon is running, to get a list of RPC commands